 Things to do

-Heard of the legendary The King’s Trail (Kungsleden) in Europe’s last wilderness in Swedish Lapland?
+King’s Trail (Kungsleden) in Swedish Lapland?
 The Blekinge, Skåne and Halland trails in the more temperate south?
-Easterly Gotland island in the Baltic sea, or the West Coast and its archipelago.
-Read on.
+Gotland island in the Baltic sea, or the West Coast and its archipelago.
+Heard of them?

 The vast majority of Sweden’s nearly 400 hiking trails that criss-cross the country are clearly marked and dotted with 350 well-maintained hostels, mountain stations and huts.
 These are run and maintained by the excellent STF - a great resource for hikers and others visiting Sweden’s great outdoors.